AnantLuthra/WebDev-Notes/JS/readme.md

 - `if` - First check
 - `else if` - another must check with a check statement, if true code under this block is exucuted.
 - `else` - if any condition above is not true then this block will execute.
+- You can see a proper example of above things in this [FILE](./conditionals.js)